About the Program

 Photography lectures and exhibitions:

-- The School of Art, Art History & Design's Hixson-Lied Visiting Artist program brings prominent photographers to campus for lectures, demonstrations and studio visits.
-Recent visiting artists include Betsy Schneider, Jeff Whetstone, Alexander Heilner, William L. Fox, Kathleen Robbins, Kelli Connell, Binh Danh, Nicole Jean Hill, Alchemy Studio (Carol Panaro-Smith and James Hajicek,) Martina Shenal, Gwen Walstrand, Tomiko Jones, Lara Shipley, Clare Benson, Carol Golemboski, Deborah Luster, Priya Kambli, Takashi Arai, Ron Jude, Michael Sherwin, and Bryan Schutmaat.
+- The School of Art, Art History & Design's Hixson-Lied Visiting Artist program and Sheldon Museum of Art bring prominent photographers, scholars, curators, and industry professionals to campus for lectures, demonstrations, and studio visits.
+Recent visiting artists include David Emitt Adams, Allison Grant, Lawrence McFarland, Alyssa Coppelman, Anne Wilkes Tucker, Sara Terry, An My Le, Karen Irvine, Betsy Schneider, Jeff Whetstone, Alexander Heilner, William L. Fox, Kathleen Robbins, Kelli Connell, Binh Danh, Nicole Jean Hill, Alchemy Studio (Carol Panaro-Smith and James Hajicek,) Martina Shenal, Gwen Walstrand, Tomiko Jones, Lara Shipley, Clare Benson, Carol Golemboski, Deborah Luster, Priya Kambli, Takashi Arai, Ron Jude, Michael Sherwin, and Bryan Schutmaat.

 - Sheldon Museum of Art on campus has an extensive photography collection, print viewing and regular exhibitions.
 View upcoming exhibitions here.